What is a Pip? - Definition of Forex Pips and Examples of a Pip

 5 decimal Fractions FX Quote - Fraction of a Pip in FX Trading

-Forex Brokers now implement the fifth decimal quotes, the fifth point is referred to as the fractional Pip.
-Before this all the quotes were 4 decimal points and that is when the last point was referred to as a pip.
+Forex Brokers now implement the fifth decimal quotes, the 5th point is referred to & known as fractional Pip.
+Before this all the quotes were four decimal points and that is when the last point was referred to & known as a pip.
 Therefore, when forex always use the fourth point and not the fifth decimal as the pip value.

 Example: for 4 Decimal Point Quotes Format